 During my early twenties, I began living away from home and my culinary skills developed through my friendships in college.
 My roommates, also from So Cal but by way of Oaxaca, Mexico introduced me to Oaxacan string cheese, hand-milled chocolate, and pan de muerto, Day of the Dead bread that their grandmother would mail to us.
 They also introduced me to such delicacies as chapulines, fried grasshoppers, which were actually quite tasty (a salty lemon flavor).
 Our apartment’s kitchen table served the role of our desk during final exams and also as the locus of our many dinner parties with friends.

-Now in my thirties, I find myself in a new food loving chapter.
+Now in my thirties, almost forties, I find myself in a new food loving chapter.
 Living in New England, a long way from California both geographically and foodiegraphically, the cuisine is much different from what I grew up with.
 I’m married to a man of Cape Verdean heritage whose food upbringing was not unlike my own (American cuisine with a mix of culturally specific fare).
 His mom’s jag, Cape Verdean rice with peas is reminiscent of my mom’s arroz, Spanish fried rice.
 Both his family’s manchupa and my family’s menudo can warm any cold day and are made in large vats.
 My husband, who also did a stint in culinary school, is one of my favorite people to cook with.
 He’s introduced me to new foods that I’ve never had (lobster and stuffed quahogs) and has helped me to greatly improve in my mise en place and knife skills.